Warren cut off during Sessions debate after criticism

 Sen. Kamala Harris went on tweetstorm, writing out a portion of the letter and saying, "The suggestion that reciting the words of the great Coretta Scott King by @SenWarren is an attack on a Senator is outrageous. #LetHerSpeak."

-And the Democratic National Committee called the incident a "sad day in America."
+The Democratic National Committee said it was a "sad day in America."

 "It's a sad day in America when the words of Martin Luther King Jr.'s widow are not allowed on the floor of the United States Senate," the DNC said in a statement.
 "Let Elizabeth Warren speak.
 The American people deserve to hear how Jeff Sessions is an extremist who will be a rubber stamp for this out-of-control Trump presidency."